POSTPONED: ACJRca Conference – Spring 2020

 There are a number of travel options between the Hotel and the Conference Center (details below).

 The following is information that responds to questions frequently asked by registrants.

 Tickets: Registration requires selecting “tickets.”
 Carefully note the options.
 We have added the option of paying membership dues as part of conference registration.
 If you are including Membership dues, note that there are additional information items to fill out.
 Fees change from “Early Bird” to “Regular” on MARCH 23RD.
 This also is the deadline for cancellation refunds.

-If you are registering for more than one person, select the number of tickets desired in each category.
-You will be asked to fill out information for each registrant.
-Note the required fields (None or N/A is acceptable).
+If you are registering for more than one person, select the number of tickets desired in each category and complete the information for each registrant.
+Note that N/A is acceptable for required fields.
 Member fees only apply to members, not to additional non-member registrants.
-Students registering for the full conference and paying for Thursday lunch may have their lunch fee refunded if scholarship money is available.
-These refunds (if any) will be awarded in order of reservation date.

 Persons paying on a credit card OTHER THAN THAT OF THE INITIAL REGISTRANT (such as an agency card) are asked to note that in the section provided AND, once in PayPal, record the registrants names in the section “Instructions to Merchant.”

 To Register by Mail: There are pdf versions of the registration form and membership application that can be printed, completed and mailed with a check.
 The mailing address is on the form.
 Download the registration form

 IF YOU HAVE QUESTIONS REGARDING REGISTRATION, contact our Executive Officer, Ann Goolsby, at: firstname.lastname@example.org.

 If you have any questions or problems regarding the website, including on-line registration, email the website administrator Mike Stefanko at: email@example.com.